Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

   + Click the *Label* field and edit the name of the action displayed in the workflow editor.

   + Click the *Queue Type* drop-down list and select the appropriate queue type for the action.
 All available queue types are displayed in the drop-down list.
 By default the *Default* queue type is selected.
 You can define a different queue type for each action within the workflow.
+  For detailed information about the queue types, see [Configure the queue types](/ActindoWorkFlow/Integration/01_WConfigureQueueTypes.md).

   + Click the *Task Event* drop-down list and select an event connected to the action.
 The event is triggered and the corresponding task is assigned when the action is failed within a process.
 All available task events are displayed in the drop-down list.
 By default, the *ActindoWorkflow Process Execution Failed* event is preselected.